Modified Newtonian dynamics: Milgrom's law

 Milgrom's law states that for accelerations smaller than a_{0} accelerations increasingly depart from the standard M · G / r ^{2} Newtonian relationship of mass and distance, wherein gravitational strength is linearly proportional to mass and the inverse square of distance.
 Instead, the theory holds that the gravitational field below the a_{0} value, increases with the square root of mass and decreases linearly with distance.
 Whenever the gravitational field is larger than a_{0}, whether it be near the center of a galaxy or an object near or on Earth, MOND yields dynamics that are nearly indistinguishable from those of Newtonian gravity.
 For instance, if the gravitational acceleration equals a_{0} at a distance from a mass, at ten times that distance, Newtonian gravity predicts a hundredfold decline in gravity whereas MOND predicts only a tenfold reduction.
-By fitting Milgrom's law to rotation curve data, Begeman et al. found a_{0} ≈ 1.2 × 10^{−10} m/s^{2} to be optimal.
+In 1991 Begeman et al. found a_{0} ≈ 1.2 × 10^{−10} m/s^{2} to be optimal by fitting Milgrom's law to rotation curve data.
 The value of Milgrom's acceleration constant has not varied meaningfully since then.
 The value of a_{0} also establishes the distance from a mass at which Newtonian and MOND dynamics diverge.

 By itself, Milgrom's law is not a complete and self-contained physical theory, but rather an empirically motivated variant of an equation in classical mechanics.
 Its status within a coherent non-relativistic hypothesis of MOND is akin to Kepler's Third Law within Newtonian mechanics.
 Milgrom's law provides a succinct description of observational facts, but must itself be grounded in a proper field theory.
 Several complete classical hypotheses have been proposed (typically along "modified gravity" as opposed to "modified inertia" lines).
 These generally yield Milgrom's law exactly in situations of high symmetry and otherwise deviate from it slightly.
 For MOND as modified gravity two complete field theories exist called AQUAL and QUMOND.
 A subset of these non-relativistic hypotheses have been further embedded within relativistic theories, which are capable of making contact with non-classical phenomena (e.g., gravitational lensing) and cosmology.
 Distinguishing both theoretically and observationally between these alternatives is a subject of current research.